Ruta Nacional 40 (Argentina)

 ( National Route 40 (Argentina) )

-RN40 is the longest route in Argentina and one of the longest in the world alongside such routes as U.S. Route 66, Canada's Trans-Canada Highway, and Australia's Stuart Highway, more than 5,000 kilometres (3,100 mi) long.
+RN40 is the longest route in South America and one of the longest in the world alongside such routes as U.S. Route 66, Canada's Trans-Canada Highway, and Australia's Stuart Highway, more than 5,000 kilometres (3,100 mi) long.
 At its traditional southern end near the city of Río Gallegos, it starts at sea level.
 It then crosses 20 national parks, 18 major rivers, and 27 passes in the Andes.
 Route 40's highest point is 5,000 m (16,404 ft) in Abra del Acay in Salta Province.

-The road crosses the provinces of Santa Cruz, Chubut, Río Negro, Neu...Read more
+The road crosses the provinces ...Read more

-RN40 is the longest route in Argentina and one of the longest in the world alongside such routes as U.S. Route 66, Canada's Trans-Canada Highway, and Australia's Stuart Highway, more than 5,000 kilometres (3,100 mi) long.
+RN40 is the longest route in South America and one of the longest in the world alongside such routes as U.S. Route 66, Canada's Trans-Canada Highway, and Australia's Stuart Highway, more than 5,000 kilometres (3,100 mi) long.
 At its traditional southern end near the city of Río Gallegos, it starts at sea level.
 It then crosses 20 national parks, 18 major rivers, and 27 passes in the Andes.
 Route 40's highest point is 5,000 m (16,404 ft) in Abra del Acay in Salta Province.

 The road crosses the provinces of Santa Cruz, Chubut, Río Negro, Neuquen, Mendoza, San Juan, La Rioja, Catamarca, Tucumán, Salta, and Jujuy.